 The Honourable Steven Guilbeault, Minister of Environment and Climate Change along with Mr. Terry Duguid, Parliamentary Secretary to the Minister of Environment and Climate Change will be making an important announcement on the Canadian Environmental Protection Act, 1999 (CEPA) today at 3.30 p.m.

 WEBINAR: Friday February 11, 2022 (1:00-2:15 p.m.
 Eastern; 2:00-3:15 p.m.
 Atlantic; 10:00-11:15 a.m.
 Pacific)

 Analysis & potential amendments to the Canadian Environmental Protection Act (CEPA) and what they mean for the environment and human health:

 Preparing for Reform in 2022

 Join the Canadian Environmental Law Association (CELA) and Nature Canada for a free webinar to discuss the Canadian Environmental Protection Act (CEPA), Canada’s main environmental legislation.
-CEPA was the focus of a.
+CEPA was the focus of a parliamentary review in 2016.